← Back to 漢書

 便 使 便

 'The foremost task now is agricultural reinforcement.'
 Zhao Guo was appointed to implement grain-oriented agrarian reform.
 Zhao Guo introduced the three-furrow alternating-field technique.
 Annual rotation gave the method its name and linked it to older agronomy.
 The text traces furrow agriculture to Houji with paired-plow technique and fixed furrow dimensions.
 The system quantified furrow units per laborer and sowing pattern.
 As seedlings grew, repeated weeding and hilling reinforced root stability.
-Classical verse is cited to describe labor rhythm and dense grain growth.
+Therefore its poem says: 'Some weed, some hoe; millet and broomcorn stand thick.'
 'Yun' is glossed as weed removal.
 The technical term is glossed as hilling soil around roots.
 Repeated hilling deepens rooting, improving resistance to wind and drought and producing robust growth.
 The method depended on purpose-built, efficiency-oriented tools.
 At team scale, paired-plow cultivation produced significant yield gains over conventional broad-field farming.
 Zhao Guo coordinated central and regional agencies to mass-produce appropriate agricultural implements.
 Implementation used official plus local knowledge networks for technique transfer.
 Where draft animals were scarce, officials adapted by introducing human-drawn plows.
 The adaptation was institutionalized through cooperative labor-pull arrangements.
 Labor pooling sharply expanded daily tillage and total reclaimed acreage.
 Controlled trials on palace lands showed consistent yield advantage over adjacent plots.
 The method was extended from core regions to frontier administrative zones.
 Adoption spread widely because it reduced labor while raising output.

 25

 Under Zhao, population return and land reopening restored modest surplus capacity.
 Even in abundance under Xuan, very low grain prices squeezed farmer profitability.
-In Wufeng, fiscal technocrat Geng Shouchang proposed transport and storage reform.
+“Then Grand Agriculture vice-director Geng Shouchang, skilled in calculation and discussing utility, favored by the emperor, memorialized in Wufeng period:

 26